-10. Additional Business
+4. Additional Business

 Mr. Farnsworth shared a survey for the Minnesota Rail Crossing Safety Action Plan.
 There is a link to a survey and interactive map.
-Ms. Sperry shared the North Dakota Rail Crossing Safety Action Plan as well.
+There is a North Dakota Rail Crossing Safety Action Plan in development as well.

-11. Adjourn
+5. Adjourn